 - Blackbox stocks

 Our team has personally tested all these platforms.
-And we even have a couple of detailed reviews up if you want to learn more about their functionality and perks.
+We even have detailed reviews if you want to learn more about their functionality and perks.

-QuantData is a system that makes use of unique algorithms to help filter the options flow.
+QuantData is a system that uses unique algorithms to help filter the options flow.
 We have also found that the UI is also much easier to read.

 The platform has numerous common dashboard features that allow you to get a market overview of stock performance.
 Along with trading volume, among other important indicators.